devcybiko/gregsmithwiki/content/classnotes/ur-rich-data-pt-10-14-2019-u-c/url-cheatsheet.md

 ## Path
 The `path` is a slash-separated (`/`) list of "folders" that lead to a "page".
 The reason I put "folders" in quotes is because it's very often not a physical folder on the server, but just a logical divison of the data leading to a filename.

 The filename (in the case of a webpage) generally ends in `.html`.
-If the filename is omitted, (for a webpage) most servers assume you're reque
+If the filename is omitted, (for a webpage) most servers assume you're requesting `index.html`.

+More files can be requested, like `.jpg`, `.png`, and `.css` and `.js` among others.

+## Query Parameters
+The path ends with an optional question mark `?` character.
+This begins a set of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDUzOTExNzgsMjk1NDk1NDc0XX0=
+eyJoaXN0b3J5IjpbLTc3ODc2Nzc3NywyOTU0OTU0NzRdfQ==
 -->